ethereum-optimism/Retro-Funding/docs/s7-devtooling.md

 - **Onchain Projects**, which hold economic pretrust and pass it on.
 - **Developers**, who gain partial trust from the onchain projects they contribute to.
-- **Devtooling Projects**, which receive trust both directly from onchain projects, via package dependencies, and indirectly from developers’ GitHub engagement.
+- **Devtooling Projects**, which receive trust both directly from onchain projects, via package dependencies, and indirectly from developers' GitHub engagement.

 Links between nodes, i.e., **edges**, are derived from the following relationships:

 1. **Onchain Projects → Devtooling Projects** (Package Dependencies)

-   - For each package in the onchain project’s [Software Bill of Materials (SBOM)](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/exporting-a-software-bill-of-materials-for-your-repository), if that package is owned by a devtooling project, we add an edge from the onchain project to the devtooling project.
+   - For each package in the onchain project's [Software Bill of Materials (SBOM)](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/exporting-a-software-bill-of-materials-for-your-repository), if that package is owned by a devtooling project, we add an edge from the onchain project to the devtooling project.
    - Note: Currently, all dependency edges are assigned the same `event_month` value based on the most recent developer event in the dataset.
 This effectively means all package dependencies share the same timestamp for time-decay calculations.

 2. **Onchain Projects → Developers** (Commits)

-   - Whenever a developer commits code (or merges PRs) in an onchain project’s GitHub repository, we add an edge from the onchain project to that developer.
+   - Whenever a developer commits code (or merges PRs) in an onchain project's GitHub repository, we add an edge from the onchain project to that developer.
    - At present, the code lumps all commits in a monthly bucket.
 We do _not_ differentiate between 1 commit or 100 commits in that month—just that the developer contributed.
    - If a developer contributed to multiple onchain projects in the same month, each project → developer link is added.

 3. **Developers → Devtooling Projects** (GitHub Engagement)

    - Whenever a developer (from the set recognized above) engages with a devtooling project (commits, PRs, issues, forks, stars, or comments), we add an edge from that developer to the devtooling project.
-   - As with onchain commits, these events are grouped by month—1 PR or 10 PRs is treated as “the developer engaged in that month.”
+   - As with onchain commits, these events are grouped by month—1 PR or 10 PRs is treated as "the developer engaged in that month."

 Starting from the third measurement period, we also apply a configurable `utility_weights` parameter to devtooling project links, based on each project's assigned utility label (e.g., Core Protocol Interfaces, Development Frameworks, Data Indexing & Analytics, etc.).
 Utility labels are assigned via the Devtooling Labels experiment, which clusters and categorizes projects as described in the [Devtooling Labels Experiment](https://github.com/opensource-observer/insights/tree/main/experiments/devtooling_labels).